-Related Party transactions and Disclosure

-The Fund has undertaken transactions with its related parties in the normal course of business.
-These include giving loans to SPVs, interest on such loans, reimbursement of expenses incurred on behalf of such SPVs.

-We have identified the accuracy and completeness of related party transactions and its disclosure as a key audit matter due to the significance of transactions with related parties during the year ended March 31, 2022 and regulatory compliance thereon.

-Our audit procedures include the following

-Obtained, read and assessed the Fund's

-Policies, processes and procedures in respect of identifying related parties, obtaining necessary approvals, recording and disclosure of related party transactions, including compliance of transactions and disclosures in accordance with InvIT regulations.
+3 Related Party transaction ns and Disclosure Our audit procedures include the following parties in the normal cour giving loans to SPVs reimbursement of expens SPVs.
+We have identified the a related party transactions audit matter due to the sig n transactions with its related se of business.
+These include , interest on such loans, les incurred on behalf of such ccuracy and completeness of a and its disclosure as a key gnificance of transactions with year ended March 31, 2022 e thereon.
+Obtained, read and assessed the Fund's Policies, processes and procedures in respect of identifying related parties, obtaining necessary approvals, recording and disclosure of related party transactions, including compliance of transactions and disclosures in accordance with InvIT regulations.
 Verified on sample basis the related party transactions with the underlying contracts and other supporting documents for appropriate approval of such transactions.
 Reviewed minutes of Board of Directors and relevant committee meetings in connection with transactions with related parties effected during the year by the Fund.